Netflix/dgs/docs/advanced/schema-from-code.md

-Use a schema-first approach for [GraphQL] in most cases.
+Use a schema-first approach for GraphQL in most cases.
-Most [DGS]s have a schema file and use the declarative, annotation based, programming model to create data fetchers and such.
+Most DGSs have a schema file and use the declarative, annotation based, programming model to create data fetchers and such.

 ## Creating a Schema from Code during Startup